aaflha/StillGoingStrong2000/mapping_to_FHIR/README.md

-mapping performed in a hurry, typos and/or error are likely
+mapping performed in a hurry, typos and/or errors are likely present atm